What is changing?

 Is Lethbridge the only community impacted by this change?

 No, the City of Lethbridge is one of seven integrated services across the province.
-With the exception of the Municipality of Wood Buffalo, all have been given the same contract notification from EHS.
+With the exception of the Municipality of Wood Buffalo, all were given the same contract notification from EHS.

 How have EMS contracts been established in the past?